Sorted alphabetically. Select a letter for more.

 The role of School Administration staff in schools is multifaceted.
 They carry out all the school’s administration and financial tasks.
 They also attend to reception and phones.
 We ask that you keep this in mind when contacting the school.
 Please only ring the school with messages for students if it is essential.

 Children will not be permitted to use the phone, accept calls or have messages passed to them except in an emergency and only then if there is no doubt as to the identity of the caller.
 Students are not permitted mobile phones throughout the day.
-All mobile phones are given to the office at the beginning of the day and collected at 3.30pm.
+All mobile phones must be kept in the student’s bag during school hours.

 Your child, for his/her safety and welfare, should not be in the playground or the school grounds whilst it is unsupervised.
 Teachers commence playground duty at 9.00am.
 Your child should not arrive at school any earlier than this.
 Children are expected to remain in the quadrangle until the 9:20am bell.